Provisional Admission Open for 2026

 Education requirements

 To enter the field, a bachelor’s degree, such as a B.Tech in Aerospace Engineering or a related field (e.g., mechanical, avionics), is essential.
-With progression for higher studies, an M.Tech degree and later a PhD open higher-level roles in research, defence, and space technology.
-Specialisations can include propulsion, avionics, space systems or even more profound expertise in areas like hypersonics.
+With progression for higher studies, an M.Tech degree and later a PhD open higher-level roles in research, defense, and space technology.
+Specializations can include propulsion, avionics, space systems, or even deeper expertise in areas like hypersonics.
 At IIAEIT Pune, students can pursue both B.Tech and M.Tech degrees in Aerospace Engineering, which provides hands-on training aligned with industry needs.

 Certifications & licenses to boost career prospects

 Certifications, such as the Professional Engineer (PE) license in the US or its equivalent in other countries, enhance credibility.
-In India, Certifications like the GATE qualification are crucial for entry into PSUs (e.g., HAL, BEL).
+In India, certifications such as the GATE qualification are crucial for entry into PSUs (e.g., HAL, BEL).
 Memberships with the Aeronautical Society of India or ISO certifications in quality management are valuable.
-Software-specific certs, such as Autodesk Certified Professional in CAD, software certifications in CATIA, or ANSYS, can also stand out.
+Software-specific certs, such as Autodesk Certified Professional in CAD, CATIA, or ANSYS, can also stand out.
 For regulatory roles at DGCA, certifications in airworthiness or quality management are beneficial.

 Internship and early career opportunities

-Internships at companies like Boeing, HAL, NAL, or ISRO are crucial for practical experience.
-Early careers often start as graduate engineer trainees (GETs) at PSUs or junior roles in private firms like Tata Advanced Systems.
+Internships at companies such as Boeing, HAL, NAL, or ISRO are crucial for gaining practical experience.
+Early careers often begin as graduate engineer trainees (GETs) at PSUs or in junior roles in private firms such as Tata Advanced Systems.
 Programs like IIAEIT Pune facilitate internships through industry connections, enabling students to work on real-world projects, such as UAV design.

 Propulsion engineers focus on engines and fuel systems, innovating to achieve better thrust and increased sustainability.
 Avionics engineers manage electronic systems for navigation and communication, integrating technology with aviation.